VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/whatelse.md

 {{< /columns >}}

 * Along with Blockhead, [Radium](https://users.notam02.no/~kjetism/radium/) is a very strange Digtal Audio Workstation with its own interesting workflow
-* [ORCΛ](https://github.com/hundredrabbits/Orca) is a really neat esoterric programming lanuge music sequencer... thing.
+* [ORCΛ](https://github.com/hundredrabbits/Orca) is a really neat esoteric programming language music sequencer... thing.
 It's so different from everything else it's hard to describe.
   * You may want to look at the {{< button relref="/Music/Software/livecoding" color="music" >}}Live Coding Music Tools{{< /button >}} from the Music section of this website.
 * [MasterPlan by SolarLune](https://github.com/SolarLune/masterplan) is a task management program focused on Indie game development with a really need mind-map style workflow
 * [Habitica](https://habitica.com/static/home) is task and habit tracking software that gamifies things